RamSailopal/graylog-messages/README.md

 Parameters -

-                 First parameter - Start, stop or list Second parameter - The Address of the graylog server Third parameter - The port of the Graylog server Fourth Parameter - The file to process Fifth Parameter - The name of messaging stream (multiple streams can be started and run at the same time)
+                 First Parameter - Start, stop or list Second Parameter - The Address of the graylog server Third Parameter - The port of the Graylog server Fourth Parameter - The file to process Fifth Parameter - The name of messaging stream (multiple streams can be started and run at the same time)